5 Cash Flow Tips For Retailers In October

 Make Large Purchases before Year End

-Aside from lowering your overall tax liability, the purchase of new infrastructure or other business-building items is an investment in your business at a time that will yield the greatest results.
+Aside from lowering your overall tax liability, purchasing new infrastructure or other business-building items is an investment in your business at a time that will yield the greatest results.

-Certainly, these purchases should be planned out ahead of time and take cash flow into consideration so, be sure to make a wish list at the beginning of the year and be ready to act if the money becomes available in October.
+Certainly, these purchases should be planned out ahead of time and consider cash flow, so be sure to make a wish list at the beginning of the year and be ready to act if the money becomes available in October.

 Pay Down Debt

-It’s always a good idea to pay down expensive credit cards, but especially so when the payments will not put a crimp in your cash flow or your other business plans.
-Just like vendor discounts, the monies saved on interest can significantly strengthen an otherwise anemic bottom line.
+It's always a good idea to pay down expensive credit cards, especially when the payments will not put a crimp in your other business plans.
+Like vendor discounts, the monies saved on interest can significantly strengthen an otherwise anemic bottom line.

 A Final Thought

-October is the time when you as the owner sees your business thrive.
-There is plenty of stress and some aggravation but these cash flow tips should be taken as your opportunity to boast your profits as a retailer.
+October is when you, as the owner, see your business thrive.
+There is plenty of stress and some aggravation, but these cash flow tips should be taken as your opportunity to boast your profits as a retailer.

-Looking ahead, planning and taking advantage of opportunities at this time of year can make all the difference down the line between celebrating the New Year or becoming despondent.
+Looking ahead, planning, and taking advantage of opportunities at this time of year can make all the difference between celebrating the New Year and becoming despondent.
 Choose now so you will be happy.